Organised crime in Nigeria: Italy

 The Nigerian mafia has a strong presence throughout Italy.
 Castel Volturno in Campania is considered the headquarters of the Nigerian mafia in Europe.
 The country is used as a hub by the Nigerian mafia for the trafficking of cocaine from South America, heroin from Asia and women from Africa.
 Nigerian gangs have established partnerships with local organised crime groups and have adopted the structure and operational methods of Italian crime syndicates.
 The Nigerian mafia pays tribute (a percentage of its profits from criminal rackets) to the Camorra and Sicilian Mafia.
 In Palermo, a group of drug dealers linked to the Neo-Black Movement were convicted as members of a "mafialike organization" in 2018.

 In January 2025, the Italian police dismantled a drug trafficking scheme between a Nigerian crime group and the historic Capriati clan in the city of Bari in the region of Apulia.
-The alliance between the two organizations aimed to supply drugs to Capriati affiliates who sold it in the nightclubs of the zones of influence of the clan.
+The alliance between the two organisations aimed to supply drugs to Capriati affiliates who sold it in the nightclubs of the zones of influence of the clan.